radiantearth/stac-spec/api-spec/extensions/crud/README.md

 Note: this API is **not** transactional.
 That is, updates are not rolled back if one of the operations fails.
 Each operation in a bulk update succeeds or fails independently.

-Since the If-Match: ETag header is only designed to support optimistic locking for a single item, items themselves must contain an etag field in order to support optimistic locking for bulk operations.
+Since the If-Match: ETag header is only designed to support optimistic locking for a single resource, items themselves must contain an etag field in order to support optimistic locking for bulk operations.

 | Path                                                  | Content-Type Header | Description |
 | ----------------------------------------------------- | ------------------- | ----------- |